Best Stainless Steel Cookware Sets 2026: Top 5 Sets Reviewed

 • Slightly thinner than premium competitors

-• Silicone handles limit oven temp to 500°F
+• Silicone handles cap oven use at 500°F

 Pros